shreyasK18/to-do-app/README.md

 ## To-Do-App
-To-Do-App is a task management app where you can create ,update, delete task list, set deadline and priortize each task.
+To-Do-App is a task management app where you can create, update, delete task list, set deadline and priortize each task.

 ## Technology Used
 * React.js